-What do I need to jump from Big Four to an alternative carrier?
+What do I need to jump from the Big Four to an alternative carrier?

 You'll need to know what size SIM card you need and how to change it.
 Your manual has all this information or Google does.
 Your new phone company will be happy to sell you the correct size SIM card as long as you let them know what you need.

-Programming the network on your phone is easier than you think so don't be intimidated.

 You'll also need to know how to program the new network into your phone.
-Things might work when you insert a new SIM card but most times not everything works correctly.
+Things might work when you insert a new SIM card but sometimes not everything works correctly.
 This is because you need to set what's called an APN.

 APN's for the bigger carriers are already set, and the phone will pick the one that's the closest match to your new service.
 But to get things like MMS or full speed LTE up and running usually requires you to enter a few lines through the settings.
 It's easy if you have a little guidance, which you'll find at your phone company website.
 If in doubt, hit our forums for help.